ikawrakow/ik_llama.cpp/github-data/discussions/319 - KTransformers copying ik_llama.cpp.md

 Yes, I have always believed that both the early content and the “ported” parts of Llamafile originated from your work.
 And what I did more was porting and testing, so I never intended to modify (except for necessary interface adjustments) your work.
 I think this is your contribution！
 I hope we can have more communication in the future

+> 👤 **ikawrakow** replied on **2025-04-08** at **11:19:06**
+>
+> Sorry, @moonshadow-25, but there are no "ported” parts of Llamafile in your PR.
+There are 1800 lines of code copied from here.
+They do not exist in Llamafile to be "ported" (i.e., copied) from there.
+>
+> You have created a bit of a mess with your PR.
+KTransformers and Llamafile are both Apache-2.0 licensed.
+But the code here is published under a MIT License.
+Now, Apache-2.0 and MIT are both very permissive licenses, so it is easy to bundle code published under these license together, as explained for instance [here](https://infra.apache.org/licensing-howto.html).
+You could have even asked me if I would be willing to relicense the portions you copied to Apache-2.0 so it makes things easier for KTransformers (after all, I did change the MIT License of the code I contributed to Llamafile to Apache-2.0 to make it easier for them).
+But as permissive as these licenses are, it does not mean you can just ignore what they ask you to do.

 > 👤 **moonshadow-25** replied on **2025-04-08** at **11:41:27**
 >
 > Indeed, I am very sorry that I only realized the difference now.
 They look too similar, and both authors are you.
 So I subjectively assumed it was the same license.